-camSPECS express V2 measures the spectral sensitivity more effectively by mounting all of the interface filters onto one “test chart.”
+camSPECS express V2 measures the spectral sensitivity more effectively by mounting all of the interference filters onto one “test chart.”
 The newest version uses new high-quality interference filters.

 The light source is designed to ensure equal power output for the interference filters to not exceed the dynamic range of the camera.
 Neutral density filters in the front plate are used to compensate for possible non-uniformities of illumination.

 The camSPECS express hardware consists of a metal housing with a stabilized power supply for the halogen light source.
 The 39 interference filters, mounted on the front plate, provide monochromatic light from 380 nm to 760 nm.

 The XL version uses the same new high-quality interference filters that were introduced in V2, but now the filters have twice the diameter.
 This larger version is more suitable for measuring cameras with wide-angle lenses such as those in automotive camera systems.

 The evaluation software makes measuring fast and convenient.
 It calculates the spectral sensitivity with the images and the calibration data of the filters as a direct measurement, (similar to a monochromator).
 The software reads image files such as Tiff or common raw files* and can perform a dark frame subtraction if needed.
 Non-Bayer pattern sensors (for example sensors with RGB-IR or RGBC pattern) can also be evaluated.
 In this case, all four channels are measured independently.

 The main application for the spectral sensitivities is the calculation of color correction matrices (CCM) with the CIECAM16 model and the export of ICC and Adobe ACR profiles with 2D- and 3D-MLUT rendering.
 An additional feature incorporates the assessment of the measurement setup by comparing real camera data with predicted RGB values.